Introduction

 Whereas customer persona helps you define the key traits, habits and patterns of your target audience.
 It gives you an insight into what the customers are thinking and doing as they weigh for options that address the problem they want to solve.

-From a design and development perspective as well, such problems being faced by users and customers in healthcare domain should be addressed through the healthcare software solution.
+From a design and moreover, development perspective as well, such problems should be addressed through the healthcare software solution.

-For instance, medical administration has a lot of day-to-day routine task at hand to be carried out at the medical facility.
-Manual repetitive tasks and human interventions generally lead to prone errors resulting in inefficient patient care.
+For instance, medical administration have routine tasks.
+This manual repetitive tasks and human interventions generally lead to prone errors resulting in inefficient patient care.
 Healthcare app should aim for automating these manual routine processes, so that medical practitioners can focus on quality patient care as a result of time-saving measures along with the added advantage of cost reduction.

 Research Methodologies & Dimensions